Skeem: John & John

-In 2017 Ghanain journalists reached out to Greene to check the claim by Ghanaian film maker Kofi Asamoah that he had received permission to adapt the movie.
+In 2017 Ghanaian journalists reached out to Greene to check the claim by Ghanaian film maker Kofi Asamoah that he had received permission to adapt the movie.
 His 2017 film John & John was a wholesale, unauthorized remake of Skeem, and no such permission had been granted.
 No legal action was taken, as Greene's lawyers informed him that the cost of pursuing an intellectual property case against Asamoah in time and money would not make it worthwhile.
 Asamoah claimed in public that he had received permission to adapt the movie. although in private he agreed to purchase the remake rights, but never followed through.

 Reception

 The Mail & Guardian reviewed the film alongside another South African film releasing around the same time, Khalo Matabane’s A State of Violence, stating that the two portray very different portrayals of the country and that "Skeem seems to take place in a South Africa where race is of no particular relevance, a South Africa in which all such social divisions have disappeared in the scrabble for personal gain."